docusign/code-examples-powershell/README.md

 1. Select your desired code example.

-### Installation steps for JWT Grant Authentication
+### Installation steps for JWT Grant authentication
 **Note:** If you downloaded this code using [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) from the DocuSign Developer Center, skip step 3 as it was automatically performed for you.

 1. Extract the Quickstart ZIP file or download or clone the code-examples-powershell repository.